Introduction

 comtrya -d ./manifests apply

-Second, specify specific manifest(s) to be executed.
+The second option is to specify specific manifest(s) to be executed:

 comtrya apply -m one,two,three